Simeon-Azeh/course-management-api/README.md

 ## Example Usage Scenarios

 ### 1. **Instructor logs activity for a course offering**
-- Instructor logs in, navigates to a course offering, and submits attendance and grading info.
+- facilitator logs in, navigates to a course offering, and submits attendance and grading info.
-- Activity log is created and can be viewed by admins.
+- Activity log is created and can be viewed by managers .

-### 2. **Student views reflection page**
+### 2. **Student views their dashboard data**
-- Student opens the frontend, switches language, and reads personal reflections on the course.

-### 3. **Admin receives notification**
+### 3. **managers and users  receives notification**
-- When a new activity log is created, a notification job is queued and processed by the worker, sending an email via Redis/Bull.
+- When a new activity log is created, a notification job is queued and processed by the worker, sending an email via Redis/Bull and saving to the notifications table.

 ---